 Masks and all of the COVID-19 stuff: We're at a point in the pandemic where, to be frank, everyone has a different view on things like vaccines/masks/etc, and such topics can be very sensitive/volatile issues.
 My personal philosophy is to allow each one of you to take whatever precautions you feel are necessary... if you want to wear a mask, wear one... if you don't, then don't.
-Get the vaccines and boosters as you see fit, and do what you feel you need to do.
+Get the vaccines and boosters as you see fit (I just got my second booster over the break), and do what you feel you need to do.
 However, please be respectful of one another and keep in mind that a classmate may be exercising more caution than you, and that's okay.
 While teaching, I will not be wearing a mask.
 However, when I come around the room, I will happily use one if a student requests it.

 Please note that should college/district/county/state policies become stricter, I will adhere to/ask you to adhere to the stricter policies.